-There are numerous modules available for Python to extend its functionality.
-To install these modules, you create a Python virtual environment and use the pip command (or the cPanel Python Selector application).
+There are numerous modules available to extend Python functionality.
+To install these modules, you create a virtual environment and use the pip command (or the cPanel Python Selector application).

 To actually use these modules in a script or program, you must activate the Python virtual environment that contains them.
 Depending on your configuration and requirements, you may be able to simply use the virtual environment's bin/activate program for activation, and then run commands from the shell.

 In other scenarios, however, you may need to dynamically activate the virtual environment directly from a script or program.
 One example of such a scenario is a Python CGI script file, which is called directly by the web server.
 To use a virtual environment's module in such a scenario, use the activate_this.py script to activate the virtual environment directly.

 The following sample Python CGI script file demonstrates how to do this.
 To run this code on your own account, do the following:

 #!/home/username/virtualenv/application/x.y/bin/python activate_this = "/home/username/virtualenv/application/x.y/bin/activate_this.py" with open(activate_this) as f: code = compile(f.read(), activate_this, 'exec') exec(code, dict(__file__=activate_this)) import sys from module import variable print ("Content-type:text/html\r\n\r\n") print ('<html>') print ('<head>') print ('<title>Virtualenv test</title>') print ('</head>') print ('<body>') print ('<h3>If you see this, the module import was successful</h3>') print (sys.version) print ('</body>') print ('</html>')

 When you run this script from the command line or load it in your web browser, you should receive the following message:

 If you see this, the module import was successful